-Is your computer unstable?
+Is your PC crashing, freezing, or just unstable?
 There may be a problem with its RAM.
-To check, you can either use a hidden system tool included with Windows or download and boot a more advanced tool.
+To check, you can use a hidden system tool included with Windows 11, 10, and 7—or download and boot a more advanced tool.

 To launch the Windows Memory Diagnostic tool, open the Start menu, type “Windows Memory Diagnostic”, and press Enter.

 You can also press Windows Key+R, type “mdsched.exe” into the Run dialog that appears, and press Enter.

 You’ll need to reboot your computer to perform the test.
 While the test is happening, you won’t be able to use your computer.